dimitri-nicolo/calico/v2.0/getting-started/bare-metal/bare-metal.md

 Policy for host endpoints can be marked as `preDNAT`.
-This means that rules in that policy should be applied before any DNAT (Destination Network Address Translation), which is useful if it is more convenient to specify {{site.prodname}} policy in terms of a packet's original destination IP address and port, than in terms of that packet's destination IP address and port after it has been DNAT'd.
+This means that rules in that policy should be applied before any DNAT (Destination Network Address Translation), which is useful if it is more convenient to specify {{site.tseeprodname}} policy in terms of a packet's original destination IP address and port, than in terms of that packet's destination IP address and port after it has been DNAT'd.